-2022 will be the year for Australian tourism and there has never been a better time to see some of the most spectacular Australia destinations than in 2021 (get in early!) and 2022.
+2022 will be the year for Australian tourism and there has never been a better time to see some of the most spectacular Australia destinations than now.
 A bucket list destination in its own right, once coronavirus restrictions ease, there are going to be a lot of Australian destinations available to visit and a lot of people who rely on tourism as their income who can’t to welcome you.

 Australia is easily one of the most desirable countries in the world to visit – we have pretty much everything you could want in one country – world heritage listed Great Barrier Reef, rugged outback, the world’s oldest culture, rolling green hills, vibrant cities, the world’s oldest tropical rainforest, the purest white sand beaches, snow capped mountains, an incredible coastline… I could go on.

 While 2020 and 2021 so far has been a very miserable, anxiety provoking and at best, unusual, year, those living in Australia are now facing the positive prospect of domestic travel returning on a more permanent basis by 2022.
 And with us Australians winning the destination lottery with the incredible number of spectacular Australian destinations we have here, there has never been a better time to explore.

 Read on for just a few of the hundred must do Australian destinations in 2022.